-The GI Bill is available for training at Non-College Degree (NCD) institutions, including GIA.
+GI Bill funding is available for training at Non-College Degree (NCD) institutions, including GIA.
 The Department of Veterans’ Affairs evaluates each school’s programmes individually.

-- Graduate Gemmologist, full-time on campus (26 weeks): Carlsbad or New York
+- Graduate Gemologist, full time, on campus (26 instructional weeks): Carlsbad or New York

-- Graduate Diamonds, full-time on campus (7 weeks): Carlsbad or New York
+- Graduate Diamonds, full time, on campus (7 instructional weeks): Carlsbad or New York

-Graduate Colored Stones, full-time on campus (19 weeks): Carlsbad or New York
+Graduate Colored Stones, full time, on campus (19 instructional weeks): Carlsbad or New York

-- Jewelry Design & Technology, full-time on campus (26 weeks): Carlsbad or New York
+- Jewelry Design & Technology, full time, on campus (26 instructional weeks): Carlsbad or New York

-- Graduate Jeweler, full time on campus (26 weeks): Carlsbad Campus Only
+- Graduate Jeweler, full time, on campus (26 instructional weeks): Carlsbad Campus Only

-- Jewelry Design, full time on campus (9 weeks): Carlsbad or New York
+- Jewelry Design, full time, on campus (9 instructional weeks): Carlsbad or New York

-Comprehensive CAD/CAM for Jewelry, full-time on campus (7 weeks): Carlsbad or New York
+Comprehensive CAD/CAM for Jewelry, full time, on campus (7 instructional weeks): Carlsbad or New York

 GIA’s Distance Education, eLearning and Lab Classes are NOT eligible for VA benefits at this time, as evaluated by the Department of Veterans’ Affairs.